 You buy an asset and write it off over its useful life using a method prescribed either by your own accounting policies or the relevant tax authorities.

 Well, in practice, whilst this may sound simple, there are lots of real life day-to-day examples of events that occur which can complicate these matters considerably.

-At AssetAccountant™, we make it our mission to make managing these events as easy as possible.
+At AssetAccountant™, creators of fixed asset depreciation and lease accounting software, we make it our mission to make managing these events as easy as possible.

 Some examples and the kinds of functionality we provide are set out below:

 There may be occasions on which you wish to dispose of part of an asset or write off a number of assets you acquired in bulk.